ABC TV (Australian TV channel): Programming

-News, Analysis & Investigations
+The ABC is required by charter to meet certain programming obligations.
+Although it has a strong focus on news and current affairs, it also presents documentaries and educational programs, drama, light entertainment comedy and variety, and sports.
+Unlike the other Australian commercial television networks, it doesn't do deals with international branches of major American film and television studios, but instead airs a few programs from different companies, mainly from British, Canadian and Western European and Asian companies and some American companies.
+It has aired programs from BBC, Channel 5, Teletoon, YTV, Nelvana, Treehouse, Nickelodeon/Paramount, The Walt Disney Company/Disney Channel/Disney XD, NBCUniversal, DreamWorks Animation/DreamWorks Classics, PBS/WGBH, Decode Entertainment, Cinar, Cookie Jar, Ragdoll Productions, DiC, Sesame Workshop, The Jim Henson Company, 20th Television/FX Networks, Toei Animation and HiT Entertainment among various others.
+Nowadays it airs shows from Warner Bros. and its subsidiaries Warner Bros.
+Animation and Cartoon Network/Warner Bros.
+Discovery Global Networks and Sony Pictures Television.

+News, analysis and investigations

-ABC News, broadcast on ABC, is a national news service produced by the News, Analysis & Investigations division of the Australian Broadcasting Corporation.
+ABC News, broadcast on the ABC, is a national news service produced by the News, Analysis & Investigations division of the Australian Broadcasting Corporation.

 A number of bulletins and updates are shown throughout the day, which include the flagship state-based evening bulletins of ABC News at 7.00pm, focused on local, national and international news relevant to their entire respective state or territory.
-In addition, News Breakfast is broadcast each morning and it is also shown on the ABC News channel, ABC News at Noon, a national edition of ABC News, is broadcast at noon live from the ABC's studios in Ultimo, Sydney.
+In addition, News Breakfast is broadcast each morning from 6.00am, and it is also shown on the ABC News channel, ABC News at Noon, a national edition of ABC News, is broadcast at noon live from the ABC's studios in Ultimo, Sydney.
 News updates are presented nationally only on both the ABC News channel and ABC throughout the day; however evening updates are shown in most states by their respective presenters.

 Other flagship programs, which include the weeknightly 7.30 and the weekly Four Corners, Australian Story and Foreign Correspondent, are broadcast in prime-time.
 Landline, Insiders, Offsiders, Media Watch cover rural, political and business, sport and media affairs respectively.

 Sport

 ABC Television, Radio, News and Online cover many sports.

-ABC TV was the first broadcaster of the W-League (football), a partnership that remained from 2008 to 2017.
+It was the first broadcaster of the W-League (football), a partnership that remained from 2008 to 2017.
 From October 2019 for the first time, ABC Television was the official free-to-air partner of the A-League, as well as returning to the W-League, in a deal which included the Socceroos and Matildas and lasted for two years.
 ABC TV broadcast one A-League game a weekend live, and has had the right to broadcast delayed coverage of some finals matches and the Grand Final.
 The deal included 14 rounds of the W-League's 2019/20 Season and the whole W-League 2020 Finals Series, and many games played by the Socceroos and Matildas.
 However, from August 2021, both the A-League and W-League begin a five-year deal with ViacomCBS giving broadcast rights to Network 10.